-My experience has been those slides end up in the office dungeon, never to be laid eyes upon.
-You have one chance to communicate–in the session.
+My experience has been those slides end up in the office dungeon, never to be seen again.
+We have one chance to communicate–in the session.

 I try to have no more than two points per slide, and I leave out references to professional standards (at least on the slides).

-What happens when you see a slide that looks like it contains all of War and Peace?
-I think to myself, “Are you kidding?
+What happens when you see a slide that looks like it contains the whole of War and Peace?
+You may think, “Are you kidding?
 You want me to consume all of that in the next three minutes.
 Forget it.
 I will not even try.”
-And I begin to think about my golf game (which needs thinking about).
-“I will catch up with you on the next slide.”
-But then it happens again, and I revert to why I can’t putt.
+And then you begin to think about your golf game or your next vacation.
+So how much information should you include on a slide?

 Nancy Duarte recommends the glance test for each slide.
 “People should be able to comprehend it in three seconds.”

-2. Include a picture related to the topic.
+2. Include a picture related to the topic

 For example, if I am presenting to governmental auditors, I might create a slide that simply says Bribes with a picture of someone being bribed.

-4. My last point: Move.
+4. My last point: Move

+Move.
 Not too much, but at least some.

 A statue is not the desired effect.
-Michael Jackson is also not the desired effect (moonwalking was never in my dancing repertoire anyway).
+Michael Jackson is also not the desired effect (moonwalking was never in my repertoire anyway).
 But movement, yes.
 I like to walk slowly from side to side (without moonwalking) and will, at times, move toward the audience when I want to make an important point.
 And, no, I am not moving constantly.

 One More Point